SOHNE/Chip0u/README.md

 MIT License

-Copyright (c) 2024 SOHNE
-Copyright (c) 2024 Leandro Peres, aka "zschzen"
+Copyright (c) 2024 SOHNE; Leandro Peres, aka "zschzen"

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal